nodejs/TSC/BasePolicies/Governance.md

 modification.
 See _Consensus Seeking Process_ below for further detail on the consensus model used for governance.

-Collaborators may opt to elevate significant or controversial modifications, or modifications that have not found consensus to the WG for discussion by assigning the ***WG-agenda*** tag to a pull request or issue.
+Collaborators may opt to esacalate discussion about significant or controversial modifications to the WG as a whole by assigning the
+***WG-agenda*** tag to a pull request or issue.
 The WG should serve as the final arbiter where required.

 For the current list of Collaborators, see the project [README.md][].